sourmash-bio/sourmash/doc/command-line.md

 Note, you can use `sourmash sig` as shorthand for all of these commands.

+Most commands will load signatures automatically from indexed databases (SBT and LCA formats) as well as from signature files, and you can load signatures from stdin using `-` on the command line.

 ### `sourmash signature cat`

 Concatenate signature files.